csinva/gpt-paper-title-generator/readme.md

 ```

 See the results in [the demo](http://localhost:4000/docs/#demo:~:text=Type%20in%20the%20name%20of%20an%20author%20to%20see%20the%20predicted%20titles%20of%20their%20future%20papers) above or the full results in this [json file](https://github.com/csinva/gpt-paper-title-generator/blob/master/samples/gpt3/authors_save_full.json).
-Note: paper titles with irregular formatting were likely removed and different authors with exactly the same were merged 🙁
+Note: paper titles with irregular formatting were likely removed and different authors with exactly the same were merged.

 Here's a concrete example -- when prompting with these 5 recent titles: